ketarre/information/ιcrime.md

 ## Risk vs. Reward:

-While committing a crime is much riskier than other earning money commands, here are the risks vs. reward:
+While committing a crime is much riskier than other earning money commands, here are the risks vs. rewards:

 - You have a **30% chance** of getting caught doing a crime.
 - You have a **70% chance** of getting away with the crime.